AllenSWDB/allenswdb.github.io/databook/background/experimental-setup.md

 name: screen-on-rig
 ---

-The second benefit of head fixation is that it holds the mouses head place to facilitate neural recordings.
+The second benefit of head fixation is that it holds the mouse's head in place to facilitate neural recordings.